privateprep/coding-space-website/src/pages/programs/one-time-events-and-workshops.md

 templateKey: programs
 title: One-Time Events and Workshops
 titleColor: "#264548"
+seo:
+  title: One-Time Events and Workshops
-description: We partner with workplaces and community organizations to bring the fun of coding to your doorstep.
+  seo_description: We partner with workplaces and community organizations to bring
+    the fun of coding to your doorstep.
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name